 "Broken" appears again in verses that tell us what God wants from us.
 He is not looking for "burnt offerings" and animal sacrifices.
 Rather, "the sacrifice acceptable to God is a broken spirit; a broken and contrite heart, O God, Thou wilt not despise."

 What does it mean to say that our spirits and hearts must be broken if they are to be acceptable gifts to God?
 In his book "Mere Christianity" the Anglican theologian C.S.
-Lewis addressed this in a way that has been helpful to many people who struggle to find meaning in the setbacks and suffering of human life.
+Lewis addressed this in a way that has been helpful to many people who struggle to find meaning in the sufferings that "break" us in human life.
 Lewis wrote:

 "Imagine yourself as a living house.
 God comes in to rebuild that house.
 At first, perhaps, you can understand what He is doing.
 He is getting the drains right and stopping the leaks on the roof and so on; you knew that those jobs needed doing and so you are not surprised.
 But presently He starts knocking the house about in a way that hurts abominably and does not seem to make any sense.
 What on earth is He up to?